AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 From the title of the repo you can guess what we use here but let me be more specific: Java, Spring (Spring boot), Hibernate (Spring JPA Data), MySQL and docker.

 Error handling is pretty basic.
-To be enough resilient it need more work in this part.
+To be enough resilient it needs more work in this part.

 Security: There are many issues here but thinking about the very basic, first we create a user in the database with all the permission that in real production we never do.
 The connections to the server is through a http connection where we should use https and implement some authentication process.